 On November 27, 1978, Harvey Milk was assassinated.
 Today, more than 40 years after his death, Milk is remembered as early political activist for the LGBTQ+ community.

-Whether or not you’re a member of the LGBTQ+ community, Harvey Milk quotes will uplift you, inspire you and resonate deeply with you, because Milk has impacted generations with his vision for a more inclusive future.
+Whether or not you’re a member of the LGBTQ+ community, Harvey Milk quotes will uplift you, inspire you and encourage you.
+As the first openly gay person to be elected to public office in California, Milk has impacted generations with his vision for a more inclusive future.

 Who is Harvey Milk?

 Harvey Milk was a respected political activist for the LGBTQ+ community, who was assassinated at the young age of 48.
 Born May 22, 1930, in Woodmere, NY, Harvey and his partner Scott Smith left New York to move to San Francisco, California, in 1972.
 They resettled in the Castro District, an area that grew into a epicenter for LGBTQ+ people.

 By 1977, Harvey Milk became the United State’s first openly gay man elected to a high profile public office when he was elected to the San Francisco Board of Supervisors.